 Inaccurate financial tracking ultimately costs your business money and undermines your ability to plan for next month and beyond.
 Avoid this pitfall by syncing up your business’ financial accounts.

-Software like FINSYNC links up all of your financial transaction-related functions, including paying bills, tracking bank deposits and withdrawals, invoicing clients, and cutting paychecks, so that all of your transactions are tracked automatically.
+Software like FINSYNC links up all of your financial transaction-related functions.
+Including paying bills, tracking bank deposits and withdrawals, invoicing clients, and cutting paychecks.
+That way all of your transactions are tracked automatically.

 How does this help?
 In addition to streamlining your financial data tracking, integrating your accounts will give you a comprehensive view of your costs.
 That’s essential in gauging the health and profitability of your business and are simple financial practices to adopt.

 Automate Back-Office Tasks

-The technology that allows for the integration of financial transactions and other data can also be leveraged to optimize your back-office tasks, which can save you significant time and money.
+The technology that allows for the integration of financial transactions and other data can also be leveraged to optimize your back-office tasks.
+This can save you significant time and money.

-Intuitive software goes beyond just connecting various transaction data, and can be used to automate various back-office tasks, including paying bills, invoicing clients electronically and processing payroll.
+Intuitive software goes beyond just connecting various transaction data.
+It is used to automate various back-office tasks.
+For example, paying bills, invoicing clients electronically and processing payroll.

 Automating your invoicing process will also help your business stay on the path to growth by making it easier to collect payments.
 Overburdened business owners often struggle with this simple task.
 Especially when they still rely on paper invoices that must be mailed.